 The company said, Just the Cheese was redeveloped in 2017.
 It’s now the No. 1 cheese snack on Amazon and projecting to get into store chains across the U.S.

-Just the Cheese is 100 percent Wisconsin cheese baked into bars and mini bites.
+Just the Cheese is baked into mini bites and bars from 100 percent Wisconsin cheese.
 Their “Just the Cheese Bars Crunchy Baked Low Carb Bars” have over 4,000 reviews at 4.7 stars out of 5 on Amazon.com.

 |$100,000 for 10%||$100,000 for 25% + funding of all purchase orders||Kevin O’Leary|